Exponential Idle Guides

 T4 is quite idle friendly compared to T3 and T1.
 Here are some simple idle strategies for T4:

 Get the ‘Add the term’ milestones.
 Prioritize these ones first until maximum.
-Now we autobuy c4, q1, q2 ONLY.
-Best publication multiplier is about 6-7.
+Now autobuy c4, q1, q2 ONLY.
+Best publication multiplier is ~6-7.

-When we unlock c5 and c6, we can add these to the autobuy variables.
+When c5 and c6 are unlocked, add c5 and c6 to the autobuy variables.
 DON’T autobuy c3, c2, c1!
 Prioritize the q˙ milestones over the c1 exponents.
 Try to publish between 12-20.
-See the idle section of milestone order below.

 Semi-Idle #